lruthotto/Benchmarks.jl/README.md

 than the system clock's finest resolution.
 As such, you're almost exclusively measuring variability in the system clock when you evaluate `@time sin(2.0)`.

-To deal with this, the Benchmarks package exploits a simple linear
-relationship: evaluating an expression N times in a row should take approximately N times as long as evaluating the same expression exactly 1 time.
+To deal with this, Benchmarks.jl exploits a simple linear relationship: evaluating an expression N times in a row should take approximately N times as long as evaluating the same expression exactly 1 time.
 This linear relationship holds almost perfectly as N grows.
 Thus, we solve the problem of measurement error by measuring the time it takes to evaluate `sin(2.0)` a very large number of times.
 Then we apply linear regression to estimate the time it takes to evaluate `sin(2.0)` exactly once.

 # Accounting for Variability

-When you repeatedly evaluate the same expression, you find that the timings you measure are not all the same.
-Instead, there is often substantial variability across measurements.
+When you repeatedly evaluate the same expression, you find that the timings you measure are not all the same - there is often substantial variability across measurements.

-Traditional statistical methods are often employed to resolve this problem.
-The Benchmarks package tries to estimate the average time that it would take to evaluate an expression.
+Benchmarks.jl tries to resolve this problem by estimating the average time that it would take to evaluate an expression.
 Because the average is estimated from a small sample of measurements, we have to acknowledge that our estimate is uncertain.
-We do this by reporting 95% confidence intervals (hereafter called CI's) for the average time per evaluation.
+We do this by reporting 95% confidence intervals (CIs) for the average time per evaluation.

-# Constrained Budgets
+# Resource Constraints

-Getting the best estimate of the average time requires gathering as many samples as possible.
-Most people want their benchmarks to run in a finite amount of time, so we need to impose some budget.
-The Benchmarks package exposes both a sample budget and a time budget.
-For very long computations, the time budget prevents the benchmarking process from taking more than 10s.
+Getting the best estimate of the average time requires gathering as many samples as possible, but most people also want their benchmarks to run in a finite amount of time.
+For this reason, Benchmarks.jl exposes a way to constrain the number of samples and the amount of time taken through keyword arguments to `Benchmarks.execute` (`sample_limit` and `time_limit`).
-This can be configured.

-For mid-range computations, we also allow users to insist on acquiring at most 100 samples.
-This can be effective if the time budget seems excessive for the purpose of estimating CI's accurately.

-For very fast computations that require OLS modeling, we ignore the samples budget, although we respect the user's specified time budget.
+Note that, for very fast computations that require OLS modeling, `sample_limit` is ignored (`time_limit` is still respected, however).
 This is because users cannot reasonably expect to know how many samples they need to gather to estimate the average time accurately.

-# Dependence on External Resources

-Sometimes we want to benchmark functions that depend upon external resources.
-For example, we want to time how long it takes us to parse a file, which we must first download.

-To handle these scenarios, the `@benchmarkable` macro takes in three
-expressions:

-* `setup`: This expression will be evaluated once before the benchmark starts executing.
-* `core`: This expression is the core expression we want to benchmark.
-* `teardown`: This expression will be evaluated once after the core expression stops executing.